romdespoel/sudokuSolver/README.md

 # sudokuSolver
-A sudoku solver to solve all your sudoku solving needs
+A sudoku solver to solve all your sudoku solving needs.